Long in the tooth

 English Idiom: Long in the tooth

-So the older a horse is, the longer its teeth will appear when compared to younger horses.
+So, the older a horse is, the longer its teeth are compared to younger horses.

 It is not a rude expression, but I am not sure anybody would like to be told they are old or long in the tooth, so use this idiom wisely.